boranim/Convolutional-cVAE-practice-with-MNIST/README.md

 cvae.compile(optimizer='adam', loss=vae_loss, metrics = [KL_loss, recon_loss])
 #cvae.summary()
 ```

-    WARNING:tensorflow:From /usr/local/lib/python3.7/dist-packages/tensorflow_core/python/ops/nn_impl.py:183: where (from tensorflow.python.ops.array_ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Use tf.where in 2.0, which has the same broadcast rule as np.where

 * You can also see the model architecture shemes with the code below. *(Optional)*